Uttay History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The history of the Uttay family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in the parish of Oteley found in the counties of Shropshire, Suffolk and the West Riding of Yorkshire.
 Uttay is derived from the Old English elements "ote," or "oats" and "leah," meaning "a clearing."
-CITATION[CLOSE]

 Early Origins of the Uttay family